marceloxp/JsWidthBreakpoints/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to **jsWidthBreakPoints**, please follow these steps:
+If you'd like to contribute to **JsWidthBreakpoints**, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.